smarlaku820/kali-files/THM/rooms/windows_privesc/README.md

   - Administrator (domain)
   - SYSTEM accounts usually deal with services
   - Service Accounts

+## Different types of accounts

+- *Administrators* - These users have the most privileges.
+They can change any system configuration parameter and access any file in the system.
+- *Standard Users* - These users can access the computer but only perform limited tasks.
+Typically these users can not make permanent or essential changes to the system and are limited to their files.
+- *SYSTEM/LocalSystem* - An account used by the operating system to perform internal tasks.
+It has full access to all files and resources available on the host with even higher privileges than administrators.
+- *Local Service* - Default account used to run Windows services with "minimum" privileges.
+It will use anonymous connections over the network.
+- *Network Service* - Default account used to run Windows services with "minimum" privileges.
+It will use Computer Credentials to authenticate through the network.

 - Typically, privilege escalation will require you to follow a methodology similar to the one given below:
   1. Enumerate the current user's privileges and resources it can access.
   2. If the antivirus software allows it, run an automated enumeration script such as winPEAS or PowerUp.ps1
   3. If the initial enumeration and scripts do not uncover an obvious strategy, try a different approach (e.g. manually go over a checklist like the one provided [here](./enumeration/manual_enumeration.md))

 ## Enumeration
 - WinPeas & PowerUp (Automated)